 When choosing a lock, it is also worth considering the style you are buying.
 As a rule of thumb, D-locks and chain and padlock style bicycle locks are considered superior to cable locks; equally, they’re seen as harder targets for would be thieves.
 New company Litelok offer the lightest gold-rated lock on the market, which makes it the perfect marriage of carrying comfort and bicycle security.
 If you add a Litelok to the checkout while purchasing bicycle insurance, we’ll give you £10 off your insurance.

 You need to make sure you fasten your lock through your quick release wheels as well as the frame as wheels with quick releases are not covered if someone runs off with them leaving your frame behind.
-On our bike locking post you’ll find more essential tips for leaving your bike unattended securely.

 It’s important to note that some locks, especially D shackles, may have extra cables attached to them.
 These “accessory” cables are NOT covered by the Sold Secure approval, as the rating only applies to the main lock itself.